ljw1004/csharpspec/csharp/classes.md

 An expression body consisting of `=>` followed by an *expression* `E` and a semicolon is exactly equivalent to the statement body `{ get { return E; } }`, and can therefore only be used to specify getter-only properties where the result of the getter is given by a single expression.

-A *property_initializer* may only be given for an automatically implemented property (§10.7.3), and causes the initialization of the underlying field of such properties with the value given by the *expression*.
+A *property_initializer* may only be given for an automatically implemented property ([Automatically implemented properties](classes.md#automatically-implemented-properties)), and causes the initialization of the underlying field of such properties with the value given by the *expression*.

 Even though the syntax for accessing a property is the same as that for a field, a property is not classified as a variable.
 Thus, it is not possible to pass a property as a `ref` or `out` argument.